Reading time ~ 15 min

 From «More» to «Enough»: Over the past fifty years, global resource use has more than tripled.
 Without urgent intervention, it is set to double again by 2060.
 That trajectory will push us well beyond planetary boundaries – undermining climate goals, destroying ecosystems, accelerating inequality and threatening future wellbeing for all.

-What is needed is a shift from extractive, growth-oriented economic models toward sufficiency, circularity, and intelligent and just provisioning systems.
+What is needed is a shift from exploitative, growth-oriented economic models toward sufficiency, circularity, and intelligent and just provisioning systems.

 Monika Dittrich and Peter Hennicke.
 Beyond efficiency: why sufficiency must lead the resource policy agenda.
 Earth4All.
 29 July 2025